 Takotsubo syndrome, or broken-heart syndrome, is a rare condition characterized by a weakening of the heart muscles.
 It can cause chest pains and loss of breath.
 The condition can even be fatal for those who develop cardiogenic shock, when the heart can't pump enough blood to the body as a result.
 For those who survive but have cardiogenic shock, they can still die from complications of broken-heart syndrome years later.

-While broken-heart syndrome has been linked to a stressful event in a person's life, research shows that happy occasions may trigger its onset as well.
+While broken-heart syndrome has been linked to a stressful event in a person's life, research shows that happy occasions and even cancer may be linked to the syndrome as well.

 Broken-heart syndrome causes the heart's left ventricle to swell at the bottom while remaining narrow at the top, making it look similar to an octopus trap, hence the Japanese name "takotsubo," which means octopus pot.

-Of the patients who developed the condition after a trigger, the overwhelming majority — 96 percent — had experienced a sad or traumatic event such as the death of a family member, a recent divorce, an accident, illness or a relationship problem.
-But the remaining 4 percent developed broken-heart syndrome after a happy or joyful event, such as a birthday party, wedding, or even a favorite team winning a big game.
+Of the patients who developed the condition after a trigger, the overwhelming majority — 96% — had experienced a sad or traumatic event such as the death of a family member, a recent divorce, an accident, illness or a relationship problem.
+But the remaining 4% developed broken-heart syndrome after a happy or joyful event, such as a birthday party, wedding or even a favorite team winning a big game.

 The majority of broken-heart syndrome patients, whether the condition was triggered by a happy or sad event, were post-menopausal women, leading researchers to believe that irregular surges of hormones may contribute to the condition.